C2FO/vfs/docs/vfssimple.md

 func NewLocation(uri string) (vfs.Location, error)
 ```
 NewLocation is a convenience function that allows for instantiating a location
-based on a uri string.Any backend filesystem is supported, though some may
+based on a uri string.Any backend file system is supported, though some may
 require prior configuration.
 See the docs for specific requirements of each